Home > Communities > Lexington > Lexington Market Review > Single Family Home Market Summary

 Buyers

 While not as strong a sellers’ market as we have seen in prior years, the housing market in Lexington will continue to be challenging for buyers.
-The market will be characterized by moderate inventory, similar price levels to 2023, and relatively high mortgage interest rates.
+The market will be characterized by low inventory, similar price levels to 2024, and high mortgage interest rates.
 So, when the right opportunity arises, buyers must be prepared to act quickly and decisively.
 It is key to work with an agent who both understands and can educate you on the Lexington market, provide advice on the pros and cons of the home and resale potential of the home, and is able to assist you in structuring a competitive offer.

 Homes Listed